 Our award winning team of experts have over 50 years experience in the anti-slavery and counter trafficking sector.

-Criminologist and Senior Research Manager at the Walk Free Foundation and author of the Global Slavery Index.
+Criminologist, Chief Operating Officer and Head of Research at Walk Free and author of the Global Slavery Index.
 Jacqueline oversees the survey and quantitative research program and has previously led research on human trafficking, international students, and violent extremism at the Australian Institute of Criminology.

-Research Manager at the Walk Free Foundation and author of the Global Slavery Index.
+Lead of European engagement at Walk Free and author of the Global Slavery Index.
 Katharine oversees the qualitative research program, including the government response component of the GSI.
-Katharine has worked in counter trafficking and anti-slavery programming and research for seven years.
+Katharine has worked in counter trafficking and anti-slavery programming and research for several years.

-Senior Researcher on the Global Slavery Index at the Walk Free Foundation and a Professor at World Learning’s School of International Training Graduate Institute.
+Quantitative Research Manager on the Global Slavery Index at Walk Free and a professor at World Learning’s School of International Training Graduate Institute.
 Davina’s prior work has focused on statistical modelling of human trafficking prevalence and vulnerability, which she applies in her role on the Global Slavery Index statistical team.
 Davina is also the 2016 recipient of the American Statistical Association’s Harry V. Roberts Statistical Advocate of the Year Award, for her PhD dissertation and post-dissertation work on modern slavery and human trafficking.

-Elise is a Research Analyst for the Walk Free Foundation, contributing to both the quantitative and qualitative components of the Global Slavery Index, as well as other Walk Free Foundation research projects.
+Elise is a Senior Research Analyst for Walk Free, contributing to both the quantitative and qualitative components of the Global Slavery Index, as well as other Walk Free research projects.
 Elise’s previous work was in quantitative public health research, focusing on alcohol epidemiology and policies to reduce the effect of alcohol on violence and other alcohol-related harms to the community.
 Elise holds a Bachelor of Health Sciences from Curtin University and is currently undertaking postgraduate study in Biostatistics through the University of Queensland.

-The Walk Free Foundation holds biannual expert working groups with academics and anti-modern slavery experts from around the world.
+Walk Free holds biannual expert working groups with academics and anti-modern slavery experts from around the world.